Spiraviridae

-Characteristics
+Name

+The names Alphaspiravirus and Spiraviridae are both from latin spira for "coil".

 Structure

 Virions of ACV are non-enveloped and in the shape of hollow cylinders approximately 230±10 by 19±1 nanometers (nm) in size.
 The cylindrical shape is formed by the coiling of a nucleoprotein filament as a helical spring.
 This coil-like structure is itself formed by two intertwining halves of a circular, ssDNA molecule in another helical shape that is covered by capsid proteins.
 Each end of the cylindrical virion has an appendage about 20±2 nm in length protruding from the virion at a 45° angle relative to the axis of the virion.
 For about 80% of virions, the appendages protrude from the same face of the virion.
 The virion is flexible, capable of contracting and stiffening upon being dehydrated.
 Virions have two major proteins with molecular masses of about 23 and 18.5 kilodaltons (kDa) and a few minor proteins with molecular masses of 5–13 kDa.
 Approximately 40 discs or turns of the helix are distinguishable for the length of the virion.
 The coil-like morphology of ACV is characteristic of certain archaeal viruses, not being found among bacterial and eukaryotic viruses.